-UNITED STATES INTERNATIONAL TRADE COMMISSION Washington, D.C.
+Washington, D.C.

-In the Matter of Certain Investigation No. 337-TA SUBPOE NA AD TESTIFICANDUM TO:NAME ADDRESS TAKE NOTICE: By authority y of section 337 of the Tariff Act of 1930, as amended (19 U.S.C. § 1337), 5 U.S.C. § 556(c)(2), a and pursuant to 19 C.F.R. § 210.32 of the Rules of Practice and Procedure of the United States Into ernational Trade Commission, and upon an application for subpoena made by ["Complainant(s)" / "Respondent(s)" / etc., followed by name of company] • YOU ARE HEREBY ORDE RED to present yourself for purposes of your deposition upon oral examination on , at, or at such other time and place agreed on, concerning the subject t matter set forth in Attachment A hereto.
-This deposition will be taken before a Notary Public or other person authorized to administer oaths and will continue from n day to day until completed.
-If any of your testimony is cons sidered "confidential business information," as that term is defined in the Protective Order attached d hereto, such testimony shall be so designated and treated according to the terms and provisions of the Protective Order.
+In the Matter of Certain Investigation No. 337-TA SUBP POENA AD TESTIFICANDUM TO: NAME ADDRESS en e TAKE NOTICE: By author nority of section 337 of the Tariff Act of 1930, as amended (19 2), and pursuant to 19 C.F.R. § 210.32 of the Ru les of Practice U.S.C. § 1337), 5 U.S.C. § 556(c)(2 ies of fractice s International Trade Commission, and upon an a and Procedure of the United States pplication for and Procedure of the United States s International Trade Commission, and upon an a pplication for and Procedure of the United States subpoena made by ["Complainant(s s International Trade Commission, and upon an a pplication for company]

+This deposition will be taken before a Notary Public or other person authorized to administer oaths and will continue from day to day until completed.

+If any of your testimony is considered "confidential business information," as that term is defined in the Protective Order attached hereto, such testimony shall be so designated and treated according to the terms and provisions of the Protective Order.